ipetkov/crane/docs/API.md

 }
 ```

+### `craneLib.filters.cargoTomlAggressive`

+`cargoTomlAggressive :: [string] -> bool`

+A filter function which can be passed to `craneLib.cleanCargoToml` to only
+retain common Cargo.toml attributes which are relevant for a minimal build of
+a package's dependencies.
+It strips out unknown attributes by default.

-### `craneLib.filters.cargoTomlDiscardlist`
+### `craneLib.filters.cargoTomlConservative`

-`cargoTomlDiscardlist :: [string] -> bool`
+`cargoTomlConservative :: [string] -> bool`

 A filter function which can be passed to `craneLib.cleanCargoToml` to omit
 common Cargo.toml attributes which are irrelevant for a minimal build of a
 package's dependencies.

-### `craneLib.filters.cargoTomlRetainlist`

-`cargoTomlRetainlist :: [string] -> bool`

-A filter function which can be passed to `craneLib.cleanCargoToml` to only
-retain common Cargo.toml attributes which are relevant for a minimal build of
-a package's dependencies.
+It keeps unknown attributes by default.

 ### `craneLib.fileset.cargoTomlAndLock`